Detailed schedule and resources

 - We’ll go over the supplementary study guide content about

-loops, which explains how to use the loop variable. - Run a basic turtle program.
+forloops, which explains how to use the loop variable. - Run a basic turtle program.

 Useful tip: Learn how to use IDLE’s Indent Region and Dedent Region features, in the Format menu.